Blogs

 As a result of the initiative engineers spend less time travelling, which has enabled BT to reduce its delivery costs and carbon footprint, as well as provide a better service.

-In a time of rising costs and inflation, it’s important to weigh up which connectivity type is best for your use case and budget.
+It’s important to weigh up which connectivity type is best for your use case and budget.
 New technology advancements in cellular connectivity such as eUICC and multi-IMSI make cellular an extremely attractive choice for businesses that want to remain competitive.

 Paul Marshall